CVEProject/cvelist/CONTRIBUTING.md

 5. **Review your updates carefully** and make sure they contain **only information you intend to make public**.
-Once those reach Github.com, it' extremely difficult if not impossible to put it back under wraps.
+Once those reach Github.com, it's extremely difficult if not impossible to put it back under wraps.
 For example, you may be able to check that every CVE id is mentioned in one of the references associated with it to avoid making public information about a vulnerability ahead of schedule.